How to Submit:

 Who does the case critiques?

-Debate Central uses a team of PF, LD, and CX experts on a rotating basis, but most of our critiques are done by Debate Central’s permanent staff, including NCPA Director of Youth Programs Lauren Sabino and our Debate Expert, UNT Assistant Director of Debate Louie Petit.
+Debate Central uses a team of PF, LD, and CX experts on a rotating basis, but most of our critiques are done by Debate Central’s permanent staff, including NCPA Director of Youth Programs Rachel Stevens and our Debate Expert, UNT Assistant Director of Debate Louie Petit.

 How many cases can I send?